hhandika/segui/website/docs/cli-usage/command_options.md

 Availabilities: all subcommands

 It is used to specify the input format and support both sequential and interleave format.
 If you use the standard input `--input` or `-i`, for most cases, you don't need to specify the input format. `segul` will infer it based on the file extension.
-Specify the input format if your file extension is unsual, for example `.aln` instead of `.fasta` or `.fas`.
+Specify the input format if your file extension is unusual, for example `.aln` instead of `.fasta` or `.fas`.

 Input format options (all in lowercase):